Skip to content

 Result Card (Visualization view)

-When you search for glasses, this view is displayed at the top of the Card.
-Click on the icons to switch between the table view and the visualization view.
+When you search for glasses, this visualization is available to use.
+Click on the Visualization tab to switch between the table view and the visualization view.

 search-glasses-example-3.png search-glasses-example-3-dark.png